Back to Alabama

 Plain English Breakdown

-This bill allows the Department of Examiners of Public Accounts to audit local water boards and authorities organized under Title 11 of Alabama's laws.
+This bill allows the Department of Examiners of Public Accounts to audit nonprofit water corporations that are not organized under Title 11 of the Code of Alabama.

 What This Bill Does

-• Permits the department to charge a reasonable fee for conducting these audits.
+• Allows the department to charge a reasonable fee for these audits.

 Who It Names or Affects

-• The Department of Examiners of Public Accounts.
+• The Department of Examiners of Public Accounts, which gains new auditing authority over these entities.

 Terms To Know